Joy Taylor

 iAnygo Interface

-Step 3.
-Choose Your New Location: Once connected, a map will appear.
-In the search bar, type a destination like “Zaragoza, Spain” or specific coordinates.
-Click on the map to select your spot.
+Step 4.
+Choose Your New Location: Once the map appears, type a destination like “Zaragoza, Spain” or specific coordinates into the search bar.
+You can also click directly on the map to select a target area with dense PokéStops, raids, or event activity.

 You may also like: iAnyGo Not Working?
 The Real Fix for iOS 17 & Android >